 Gary Wysin, Condensed Matter Physics

-Magnetism Theory and Simulation
+Magnetism and Optics Theory and Simulation

 Universidade Federal de Santa Catarina, Florianopólis, Brazil.